-- 1. The Supersport classes will consist of: (see Section P for further clarification)

-- a.
-600 Supersport
+1. The Supersport classes will consist of: (see Section P for further clarification) a.
+600 Supersport e.
+250 Ninja Cup

 - b.
 650 Supersport Twins

 - c.
 750 Supersport

 - d.
 Open Supersport

-- 2. The Superbike classes will consist of: (see Section Q for further clarification)
+- The Superbike classes will consist of: (see Section Q for further clarification)

 - a.
 Lightweight Superbike

 - b.
 600 TFS

 - c.
 600 Superbike

 - d.
 750 Superbike

+- e.
+Open Superbike

-- The Formula / Grand Prix classes will consist of: (see Section R for further clarification)
+- 3. The Formula / Grand Prix classes will consist of: (see Section R for further clarification)

 - a.
 Formula Ultra

 - b.
 Open Single

 - c.
 Middleweight Grand Prix Twins

 - d.
 Open Grand Prix Twins

 - e.
 125 Grand Prix

 - f.
 250 Grand Prix

 - g.
 Formula Thunder

 - h.
 Lightweight Early Grand Prix

 - i.
 Heavyweight Early Grand Prix

 - 4. The Novice Class

 - a.
-The primary purpose of this class is to allow the beginning racer to gain confidence and experience under racing conditions, while not racing for points or other awards.
+The primary purpose of this class is to allow the beginning racer to gain confidence and experience under racing conditions.
 Motorcycles entered in the novice class are subject to the same equipment requirements as all other classes (see sections C and E).

 - b.
-Novice competitors who have machinery that complies with 125GP or vintage class regulations are allowed to run in those classes in lieu of novice.
+Novice competitors who have machinery that complies with 125GP, Open Single, Vintage, 650 Supersport Twins, Lightweight Superbike, 250 Ninja Cup, or Ultra Lightweight Sportsman regulations are allowed to run in up to two of those classes in lieu of the novice class.
 All others shall compete in the novice class only.
-Exceptions must be approved in advance by the WMRRA referee.
+Exceptions must be approved in advance by the WMRRA referee and/or Race Director.

 - c.
 Novice competitors that are riding slower machines, or are relatively "slow" riders may be directed by the referee to ride with another appropriate class.

 - d.
 See section B-14 for graduation requirements.

 - 5. The Vintage classes will consist of: (see Section T for further clarification)

 - a.
 Lightweight classic superbike

 - b.
 160 Vintage

 - c.
 250 Vintage

 - d.
 500 Vintage

 - e.
 750 Vintage

 - 6. Money classes for 2010 are:

 - a.
 Lightweight Superbike

 - b.
 600 Superbike

 - c.
 Formula Ultra

-All other classes (except Novice) are Trophy classes.
+All other classes are Trophy classes.

-- The term OPEN in these rules means unlimited displacement.
+The term OPEN in these rules means unlimited displacement.
 The term MULTI means more than one cylinder.
 The term TWIN means two cylinders.
-The term TRIPLE means three cylinders. - 8.
-For special events the class structure may be changed by the race organizers. - In any competition event, at least three competitors must start the race to constitute a class as recognized by these regulations.
+The term TRIPLE means three cylinders.

+- 8. For special events the class structure may be changed by the race organizers. - 9.
+In any competition event, at least three competitors must start the race to constitute a class as recognized by these regulations.
 Race organizers may move riders into other classes or races for the day if needed to make a class but only with the consent of all the riders involved.